Soukous: Africa

-Virgin Records produced albums by the Tanzanian-Zairean Orchestra Makassy and the Kenya-based Orchestra Super Mazembe.
-The Swahili song "Shauri Yako" ("It's your problem") gained widespread acclaim in Kenya, Tanzania, and Uganda.
-Another influential Zairean band, Les Mangelepa, relocated to Kenya and achieved immense popularity across East Africa.
-Zairean singer Samba Mapangala and his band Orchestra Virunga, based in Nairobi, released the LP Malako, which became a pioneering release in Europe's emerging world music scene.
+Another influential Zairean band, Les Mangelepa, relocated to Kenya and achieved major success throughout East Africa.
+Zairean singer Samba Mapangala and his Nairobi-based Orchestra Virunga released the 1981 album Malako, which became one of the early releases associated with Europe's growing world music market.
 Soukous soon eclipsed East African styles like benga and taarab, emerging as the dominant form of urban entertainment and creating challenges for East African musicians who found it hard to rival its widespread success.
 Meanwhile, between 1976 and 1977, Sam Mangwana and the African All Stars dominated the dance halls of Kinshasa with records produced in West Africa, which were different from the sounds produced in the two-track studios of Kinshasa.
 Following this, there was a migration to Lomé and Cotonou, followed by Franco Luambo's departure to Belgium.

-In Sierra Leone, the genre enjoyed strong appreciation among local and diaspora musicians.
-One of its foremost "purveyors" is guitarist Abdul Tee-Jay, a major figure in Sierra Leone's contemporary London music scene, who first picked up the guitar while listening to Congolese bands and Nico Kasanda's recordings.
-In a 1989 interview with Folk Roots, he explained that his "Rokoto" style emerged from adapting old Sierra Leonean folk melodies while drawing from soukous and highlife traditions.
-His 1992 album Fire Dombolo blended highlife, soukous, makossa, milo, and American jazz into a distinctive sound.
-His band Rokoto, meaning "to dance" in Krio, evoked the sound of early 1980s Parisian productions by Richard Dick and Eddy Gustave, blending up-tempo reminiscent of Super Combo and Afro National, though less frenetic than the fast-paced TGV soukous of Loketo and Matchatcha.
+In Sierra Leone, soukous gained strong popularity among local musicians and diaspora musicians.
+One of the genre's foremost "purveyors" in the country was guitarist Abdul Tee-Jay, who became a leading artist in Sierra Leone's London-based music scene.
+He first learned guitar by listening to Congolese bands and recordings by Docteur Nico.
+In a 1989 interview with Folk Roots, Abdul Tee-Jay explained that his "Rokoto" style developed from adapting traditional Sierra Leonean folk melodies while also drawing influence from soukous and highlife.
+His 1992 album Fire Dombolo fused highlife, soukous, makossa, milo, and American jazz into a distinctive sound.
+His band Rokoto, whose name means "to dance" in Krio, evoked the sound of early 1980s Parisian productions by Richard Dick and Eddy Gustave, blending up-tempo reminiscent of Super Combo and Afro National, though less frenetic than the fast-paced TGV-style soukous of Loketo and Matchatcha.